3.2 Investigating the outbreak

 3.2.3 Counting cases and deaths

 The methods for finding cases will depend on the population in question and the existing surveillance system.
-Cases are looked for and counted:
+Cases and deaths are looked for and counted:

-• at hospitals, health facilities, dispensaries and feeding centres (counting the cases in the registers) first;
+• At hospitals, health centres, dispensaries and feeding centres (counting the cases in the registers or consulting line lists).

-• more rarely, in the villages, by questioning the village heads and visiting the families of reported cases, or cemeteries.
+• In the villages, by questioning the village heads and visiting the families of reported cases;

-If health care facilities do not have measles registers, put them in place (Appendix 5).
+If health care facilities do not have measles registers and/or line lists, put them in place (Appendix 5.1 and Appendix 5.2).

-For each reported case, collect the following information: name, date of birth (or age, if date of birth unavailable), sex, address, admission date, treatment, outcome (recovery, death, or transfer), vaccination status and, if possible, vaccination date.
+For each reported case, collect the following information: name, date of birth (or age, if date of birth unavailable), sex, address, date symptoms began, admission date, treatment, outcome (recovery, death, or transfer), vaccination status, laboratory diagnosis, etc.

 To avoid double reporting, it is essential to specify how transferred cases are counted.